Converting

 Flows

-The primary flow of the FiFi app relies on a modal popup after the user shares from inside 3rd party app.
-This allows the user to find exactly what they’re looking for without even needing to navigate elsewhere.
+The primary flow of the FiFi app relies on a modal popup after the user shares from inside the 3rd party app.
+This allows the user to find exactly what they’re looking for without needing to navigate elsewhere.
 Anything the user shares can also be revisited inside the app

 Wireframes